-Expert Advisor Builder MT5: Build Automated Trading Strategies Without Coding
+Expert Advisor Builder MT5: Create Trading Robots Without Coding

-For those who want to start by designing strategies on TradingView, check out our guide on How to Make Your Own Strategy in TradingView.
+If you want to sketch out your strategy logic first on TradingView, here's a guide on How to Make Your Own Strategy in TradingView.

 What Is an Expert Advisor Builder for MT5?